terimaclean/sql-datawarehouse-practice/README.md

 # sql-datawarehouse-practice
-Practice building a data warehouse using SQL Server including ETL, data modeling, and analytics.

 Welcome to my data warehouse practice project.
+This project will use SQL Server, including ETL, data modeling, and analytics.
 I'm building this based on the tutorial project video by [Data with Baraa](www.youtube.com/watch?v=9GVqKuTVANE).
 This project will demonstrate building a data warehouse and include analytics.

 #### Specifications